jonatan-kazmierczak/articles/pandemic-2020.md

 In year 2020 an appalling, ruining and desolating abomination (or detestable thing or detestable idol) was set up.
 It is officially called *Coronavirus disease (COVID-19) pandemic*.
 Examples:
-- healthy people are scared of personal contact or shaking hands with other healthy person
+- healthy people are scared of personal contact or shaking hands with other healthy people
 - local and global economy is being ruined
-  - businesses are closed during most part of the year, they cannot bring profit, they must release the stuff and finally collapse
+  - businesses are closed most part of the year, hence cannot bring profit, must release the stuff and finally collapse
   - people cannot work or are not allowed to work
 - hotels and touristic places are empty and desolate